-While you don’t always have to participate, you should still remain civilized and try not to hold a grudge.
-Allowing resentment to build and having this tense relationship with the in-laws will eventually influence your wife and, as a result, your marriage.
+While you don’t always have to participate, you should still remain civil and try not to hold a grudge.
+Allowing resentment to build and having this tense relationship with the in-laws will eventually influence your spouse and, as a result, your marriage.
 It could cause tension between the two of you, and that’s exactly what you don’t want.
 On the other hand, this doesn’t mean that you have to become best friends with your in-laws.

 Your in-laws are your family now, too.
 Family doesn’t always get along.
 Personalities clash.
 People misbehave and don’t treat each other well.
 You both grew up in different circumstances, which shapes your experiences and expectations.
 But you’re still family and that brings with it some responsibility.
 You have to learn to live peacefully with your in-laws, if for no other reason than you love your spouse.